No, ghostwriting isn’t Caspar the Friendly Ghost churning out blog posts on a daily basis.

 But you hear this term all of the time in different industries.

-That’s why today I’m going to cover what ghostwriting is, typical fees, and the benefits of hiring or becoming one yourself.
+I’m going to be answering these questions, covering typical fees, and explaining the benefits of hiring or becoming one yourself in today’s article.

-Ghostwriting is defined as having work written on your behalf by another writer but you take credit for.
+Ghostwriting is defined as having work written on your behalf by another writer but you take credit for it.
 The public believes that you produced the content, but it was actually made by another individual.

 Since ghostwriters do not receive credit for their work, they typically charge a premium.